dendibakh/perf-book/chapters/18-Appendix/Appendix-A.md

 ```
 ## Simultaneous Multithreading {.unnumbered .unlisted}

-Modern CPU cores are often made in the simultaneous multithreading ([SMT](https://en.wikipedia.org/wiki/Simultaneous_multithreading)[^4]) manner.
-It means that in one physical core, you can have two threads of simultaneous execution.
-Typically, [architectural state](https://en.wikipedia.org/wiki/Architectural_state)[^5] is replicated, but the execution resources (ALUs, caches, etc.) are not.
-That means that if we have two separate processes running on the same core "simultaneously" (in different threads), they can steal resources from each other, for example, cache space.

-SMT can be permanently disabled in BIOS.[^6] To programmatically disable SMT on Linux systems, you need root access.
+Many modern CPU cores support simultaneous multithreading (see [@sec:SMT]).
+SMT can be permanently disabled in BIOS.
+To programmatically disable SMT on Linux systems, you need root access.
 Here is how one can turn down a sibling thread in each core:

 ```bash
 echo 0 > /sys/devices/system/cpu/cpuX/online